Nausea Remedies – hints and tips for managing nausea

 Vitamin B6 is increasingly recommended to help with feelings of nausea.
 Studies have shown that supplements of vitamin B6, also known as pyridoxine, successfully reduce nausea.
 Most of these studies focus on nausea during pregnancy, but if you are suffering from cancer related nausea, this might be worth a try.
 However, it’s always important to discuss taking any supplements with your medical team.

-This is a new one for us, but if you are extremely nauseous, sniffing the fumes of isopropyl alcohol has been proven to reduce feelings of nausea.
-Take a cap full of rubbing alcohol and smell it.
+This is a new one for us, but if you are extremely nauseous, sniffing the fumes of isopropyl alcohol, found in surgical spirit or rubbing alcohol as it is also known, has been proven to reduce feelings of nausea.
+Take a cap full of surgical spirits and smell it.
 Do NOT snort it!
 Do NOT drink it!
 But take a few sniffs of the fumes.
 It will immediately settle your nausea.
 This technique does not work for everyone, but for those whom it works, it does work extremely well.